TanishSharrma/personal/GSoc_Proposal_Tanish_AIMA.md

   - Coding and providing examples for Theoretical Machine Learnning and Artificial Intelligence.

   - Ensuring very clear coding, commenting, and documentation writing skills and showcasing enthusiasm for helping other people by explaining things well

+## Motivation and Personal Statement

+I am currently pursuing a degree in Statistics (Mathematics) and Computers and have always found it fascinating and exciting to implement Statistical and Machine Learning tools and models to Computers.
+I believe that Google Summer of Code is the perfect opportunity for me to practically apply my knowledge and skills in a useful environment.

+I have a lot of experience programming in Python and have won competitions solving questions and developing algorithms.
+I have a striong passion for teaching and have first hand experience with pseudocode as well.

+I have been programming for over 12 years and have Machine Learning, Artificial Intelligence and CUDA experience as well.
+I have attended various conferences on GPU computing and am aware of the enormous potential it has.
+This summer, I will solely be focusing on Google Summer of Code and have no other commitments.

 ## Coding Samples (Python):